 Choose eCommerce shopping cart features your store needs

-To understand which eCommerce platform is right for you, you should scrutinize the list of features each shopping cart offers.
+To understand which eCommerce platform is right for you, you should scrutinize the list of features each website builder offers.
 A feature-rich platform is good, but the one that allows you to modify the core code is just awesome.
 It means you’ve got unlimited customization, extensibility and scalability options.

 Chapter 3: Initial Web Design